Teskedsgubben/inhousebot/README.md

 However, the action starts when you get into the betting game!
 When a new game is created, it is open for bets during the initial betting period.
 When you enter a game, you can bet on your own team with points from your points pool.
 If your team wins, you get your earned winnings based on your bet multiplied by that team's odds at the time your bet was placed.
 As a spectator, you can bet on any team!

+And don't worry, your points never fall below 10, so you always have something to gamble with.

 *\* This is not entirely true*

 ### MMR system